Construction and analysis of surface phase diagrams to describe segregation and dissolution behavior of Al and Ca in Mg alloys: Methods

 \subsection{Density functional theory calculations}

 All DFT calculations are performed in a plane wave based DFT framework and the projector augmented wave (PAW) approach as implemented in the Vienna Ab-initio Simulation Package (VASP)~\cite{Kresse1993, Kresse1996}.
 Exchange and correlation are described with the PBE implementation of the Generalized Gradient Approximation (GGA)~\cite{Perdew1996}.
 We employ Fermi smearing of 0.1\,eV, converge energies to $10^{-5}$\,eV and optimize geometries using a force criterion of 0.01\,eV/{\AA}.
 Based on careful convergence checks we chose an energy cutoff of 360\,eV for further calculations, as it ensures that the lattice constants and the cohesive and formation energies of all considered materials are accurate to at least $5 \times 10^{-3}$\,{\AA} and 5\,meV each.
-Surfaces are modelled using six layer thick asymmetric slabs and a vacuum region of 12\,{\AA}.
+Surfaces are modelled using six layer thick symmetric slabs and a vacuum region of 12\,{\AA}, removing the need to apply a dipole correction~\cite{Neugebauer1992} to the electrostatic potential in $z$-direction.
 For the Mg$(0001)$ ($1 \times 1$) surface cell we use a ($12 \times 12 \times 1$) $k$-point mesh, which is equivalently folded for larger cells.
-We apply the dipole correction~\cite{Neugebauer1992} to the electrostatic potential in $z$-direction for all supercell calculations containing a vacuum region.
 This set-up ensures that mixing energies for Ca and Al incorporation in the Mg$(0001)$ surface are converged to better than 10\,meV per Ca or Al atom.
 To study the impact of water on the considered surfaces, the vacuum region in the supercell is replaced by a solvent using an implicit solvation model based on Poisson-Boltzmann as implemented in VASPsol~\cite{Mathew2014, Mathew2019}.
-For these calculations we used eight layer thick symmetric slabs to obtain work functions and interface energies, removing the need to apply a dipole correction~\cite{Neugebauer1992} inside the implicit solvent.
+For these calculations we used eight layer thick symmetric slabs to obtain work functions and interface energies.